Danilo Kiš: Career

 While doing research at the University of Belgrade, Kiš was a prominent writer for Vidici magazine, where he worked until 1960.
 In 1962 he published his first two novels, Mansarda (translated as The Garret) and Psalm 44.
 He then took up a position as a lector at the University of Strasbourg.
 He held the position until 1973.
 In that period, he translated several French books into Serbo-Croatian.
 He also wrote and published Garden, Ashes (1965), Early Sorrows (1969), and Hourglass (1972).
 For his novel Peščanik (Hourglass), Kiš received the prestigious NIN Award, but returned it a few years later due to a political dispute.
+He was awarded the Andrić Prize for Enciklopedija mrtvih in 1983.

 Kiš was influenced by James Joyce, Marcel Proust, Bruno Schulz, Vladimir Nabokov, Jorge Luis Borges, Boris Pilnyak, Ivo Andrić and Miroslav Krleža among other authors.

 Plagiarism controversy

 In 1976, A Tomb for Boris Davidovich was published.
 Kiš drew inspiration for the novel from his time as a lecturer at the University of Bordeaux.

 Kiš returned to Belgrade that year only to be hit by claims that he plagiarized portions of the novel from any number of authors.
-Critics also attacked the novel for its alleged Marxist themes.
+Critics also attacked the novel for its alleged anti-communist themes.

 Kiš responded to the scandal by writing The Anatomy Lesson.
 In the book, he accused his critics of parroting nationalist opinions and of being anti-literary.
 Several of the people that Kiš criticized in The Anatomy Lesson sought retribution following its publication.
 In 1981, Dragan Jeremić, a professor of aesthetics at the University of Belgrade and opponent of Kiš, published Narcissus without a Face in which he reasserted his claim that Kiš had plagiarized A Tomb for Boris Davidovich.
 Dragoljub Golubović, the journalist who published the first story accusing Kiš of plagiarism, sued Kiš for defamation.
 The case was eventually dismissed in March 1979, but not after it drew substantial attention from the public.